yeonupark/mcp-soccer-data/README.md

 ## ✨ Features

 ### 🏟️ Live Football Match Insights
-MCP-Soccerdata focuses on delivering real-time information about ongoing football matches around the world.
+MCP-Soccerdata focuses on delivering **real-time information about ongoing football matches around the world.**

 > "What football matches are being played right now?"
-> → Returns a list of live matches with detailed breakdowns
+> "What are the predicted lineups for PSG vs Aston Villa today?"
+> "Please tell me the scores and number of goals from recent football matches."

+→ Provides relevant football data in a structured format, including the detailed categories described below.

 ### - Match Listings & Basic Info
 - Global list of all currently active matches